-Naturopathica's décolleté and hand cream is made up of a delicious blend of matcha, Indian gooseberry, and palmitoyl tripeptide-5 to promote bright, youthful skin.
+Naturopathica's décolleté and hand cream is made up of a delicious blend of matcha, Indian gooseberry, and palmitoyl tripeptide-5 meant to promote bright, youthful skin.

 For a detoxifying facial treatment, look no further than Odacité's Green Ceremony Cleanser, which is formulated with matcha and spirulina.
 This product energizes and offers a deep cleanse without damaging the moisture barrier of the skin.

 Another green tea balm that intensely hydrates and protects, Winky Lux's Matcha Lip Balm is available in five shades and scents—all of which include real green tea powder, vanilla, coconut, and avocado oil to soften and rejuvenate the lips.